24 Ways to Make Money From Fishing (August 2026)

 15. Bait Shop or Mobile Bait Service

-Mobile Bait Business:
+Mobile Bait Business Essentials:

-- Delivery service to fishing spots
+- Delivery service for regular customers

-- Sell tackle and essentials
+- Basic tackle and essentials as add-on sales

-Income Potential: $100-$500 per day
+Income Potential: $100-$500 per day during peak season

 16. Write for Fishing Magazines